 Related reading: Where to Find Financial Help During the Coronavirus

 Sometimes the simplest of acts can mean the most.
 Dat, a Customer Care Agent, realized this couldn’t be more true while serving food to the less fortunate at the Salvation Army’s annual Christmas dinner.

 “There are a lot of people who come in for this dinner who are homeless and are generally ignored throughout their day because of the fact that they may be living on the street,” says Dat.

 He has spent the last five Christmas afternoons alongside his mom helping the homeless by serving them meals.
 “It’s really interesting to see how simply having a genuine conversation with a person can make an impact, especially during a time of year when they may feel the loneliest.”

 Trying something new can sometimes be a bit intimidating, so why not bring a friend or two along?

-That’s exactly what Nicole, the Customer Happiness Lead in Dublin, did last year.
+That’s exactly what Nicole, the Customer Care Lead in Dublin, did last year.
 Along with a few co-workers, she signed up as an outreach volunteer with Inner City Helping Homeless to contribute to a winter clothing drive and pack Christmas boxes for the homeless.

 “Doing something new or out of your comfort zone can always be a challenge at first,” says Nicole, “so it’s a massive plus getting together as a group to do something like this.
 The nervous feeling usually only lasts a little while, while the help you provide might make a difference for life.
 How rewarding is that?”